 I offered to teach him a few lullabies, but he decided to take the daddy reins back.
 He would begin, by golly, with singing whatever songs he wanted, including Take Me Out to the Ballgame.
 He added a few more traditional children’s songs to his playlist, but they were all upbeat, toe-tapping, and often of the gross variety.

 Oh Dunderbeck, Dunderbeck, how could you be so mean?

 To ever have invented the sausage meat machine.

 Now all the neighbor’s cats and dogs will nevermore be seen, they’ve all been ground to sausages in Dunderbeck’s machine.

 Turns out, song selection has little to do with how quickly a child falls asleep, and they all grew up to love sausage.
 Who knew?
 And thus, a new expert was born.

 Good parents come in all different styles.
-My way, is… well, just my way.
-If you have a parenting partner, you need to come to an agreement on the big stuff, but leave a lot of room in between for individual parenting expression.
-Kids not only tolerate these differences, I think they thrive.
+My way is… well, just my way.
+If you have a parenting partner, you need to agree on the big stuff but leave a lot of room in between for individual parenting expression.
+Kids not only tolerate these differences, but I think they thrive.
 So do parents.

 How does your parenting style differ from your partner’s?
 Or, how did your parents differ?
 Did it screw you up?Image credit: kkbutterfly01